Luxury Backcountry Camping at Big Elbow Campground

 Big Elbow River from Big Elbow Trail.

-The trail winds through the valley, gaining and losing a little elevation, but nothing too dramatic.
-The trail stays wide the entire way, so there is no worry about getting lost or struggling to pass hikers or bikers heading the opposite direction.
+We followed the trail through the valley, gaining and losing a little elevation, but nothing too dramatic.
+The trail stays wide the entire way, so don’t worry about getting lost or struggling to pass hikers or bikers heading the opposite direction.
 There are also periodic orange diamonds marking the trail and the intersections with other trails.

 Signpost with maps of Little Elbow/Sheep Valley Trails and Big Elbow Backcountry Campground.